 Hand Packers and Packagers who work in Alaska, Connecticut, or Iowa, make the highest salaries.

 How much do Hand Packers and Packagers make in different U.S. states?

 Tools & Technologies Used by Hand Packers and Packagers

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Hand Packers and Packagers:

 - Microsoft Excel

 - Inventory tracking software

 Becoming a Hand Packer or Packager

-What education is needed to be a Hand Packer or Packager?
+What work experience do I need to become a Hand Packer or Packager?